 Not enough drywall backing

 Drywall must be secured every 12 inches in the open part of the sheet and even more at corners and edges.
-Before hanging drywall, it is important to first check that there is enough backing, and that the backing is properly located.
-Corners of a room are often overlooked.
+Before hanging drywall, it is important to first check that there is enough backing and that the backing is properly located.
+The corners of a room are often overlooked.
 If drywall is hung without enough backing, the sheets will move and, cracks can form.

 By pushing on the sheet of drywall around where the crack is located, you can learn a lot about the cause of the crack.
 If it rests securely against a stud, you know that the backing is present but just the fasteners failed.
 However, if you do not sense a drywall stud behind where the sheet is moving, it is possible that when framing and before hanging drywall, there was not enough drywall backing installed.

 Eliminating the cause of insufficient drywall backing is not an easy task.
 You need to gain access behind the sheet of drywall and attach wooden or metal backing to the existing structure.
 Then, you can secure the drywall to the newly installed backing and repair the crack.
 In rare cases, you can access the back of the drywall by entering a crawl space in the attic or wall cavity.
 However, most often this is not possible.